 : Indicates that the compute node is read-only and executes batch queries only.streaming

 mode, which allows a node to handle both batch and streaming queries, is more suited for testing scenarios.
-While it’s possible to execute batch and streaming queries concurrently, it’s recommended to avoid running resource-intensive batch and streaming queries at the same time.
+While it’s possible to execute batch and streaming queries concurrently, it’s recommended to avoid running resource-intensive batch and streaming queries at the same time.serving

-compute node for batch queries
+compute node for batch queriesserving

 compute node.
 For detailed instructions, see Node-specific configurations.